cmu-sei/juneberry/docs/specs/model_configuration_specification.md

 ## evaluation_metrics
 This section contains a list of Plugins that compute metrics on the evaluation results.
 Each plugin follows the general schema for a Plugin as described above.
-In addition, a Metrics plugin supports an optional field, `formatter.` The value of this field is itself a Plugin that is responsible for formatting the Metrics plugin's output if desired.
 An example of a Metrics plugin list is:

 ```json
 {